-January is the best time of the year to be single and swiping, hands down.
+January is hands down the best time of the year to be single and swiping.
 The endless string of glowing faces in your match queue and long, balmy nights make squeezing in back-to-back dates a breeze.

-But just as you’re easing into a comfortable rhythm with one stand out bird come the end of the January, there lies a sneaky kink in the road ahead set to derail your sparkling new summer romance.
-February 14th.
+But just as you’re easing into a comfortable rhythm with one stand-out bird, a sneaky kink in the road lies ahead to derail your sparkling new summer romance: February 14th.

 Valentine’s Day is the ultimate relationship accelerator

-Valentine’s Day is incompatible with everyone out there actually looking for love; singles on dating apps.
+Valentine’s Day is incompatible with everyone out there actually looking for love.
 Because going in too hard (or not hard enough) can completely thwart the chances of finding it.

 Suddenly, your carefree string of casual dates with one or multiple birds has to be defined: Are we even exclusive?
 How much is this going to cost me?
 Should I go off-grid for the week?

 Sadly fellas, the way Valentine’s Day is sold to us means that you bear the brunt of it.
 But we’re here to help you navigate the heart-shaped land mine come mid-February and find that Goldilocks sweet spot to celebrate the day when you’re just two dates in.